-Many parents want to know the best way in which to buy a property for their children, for example while they are at university.
+Many parents want to know the best way to buy a property for their children, for example while they are at university.
 The options have to be carefully considered, bearing in mind asset protection and the interaction of various taxes.
 This is a difficult area on which specialist advice is required.
 It will be important to ascertain what the priorities are.
 Is the intention, for example, to remove value from an estate for inheritance tax purposes?
 Is the aim asset protection?
 Or is the intention eventually to sell the property free of capital gains tax?

-Asset protection is important because while the simple option may be to buy the property in the child’s name, that leaves the property open to various risks.
-These could include claims by the child’s (future) spouse or cohabitant, or to creditors if your child takes on debt.
-It may be wise to shelter the property from such claims, and in deciding how best to do this, tax considerations then come into play.
+Asset protection is important because while the simple option may be to buy the property in the child's name that leaves the property open to various risks.
+These could include claims by the child's (future) spouse or cohabitant, or to creditors if your child takes on debt.
+It may be wise to shelter the property from such claims, and in deciding how best to do this, tax considerations come into play.

 It may be that a loan is required to buy part or the whole of the property.
 The options there would involve the imposition of a lending arrangement, whether through a commercial lender or 'the bank of mum and dad'.
 This will also impact upon the tax and asset protection angles.
 We can provide further information on these options if required.